Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Methodology

 where $h$ is the normalized Hubble expansion rate, defined through $H_0 = h \times 100 \mathrm{~km} \mathrm{~s}^{-1} \mathrm{Mpc}^{-1}$.
 In the following, for the sake of analysis convenience, we cast the template in~\cref{eq:galfit_strain} as:

 where $f_*$ is a fiducial pivot (for convenience in the following we set this as $f_* = 10^{-3}$Hz).
 Notice that all the parameters modeling amplitudes and frequencies have been expressed in terms of $\log_{10}$, in order for their numerical values to be of order unity.
+We have also included~\cref{fig:model} in the Appendix section, where the impact of the different terms appearing in~\cref{eq:galfit} is explored visually.

 After executing the procedure described in~\cref{sec:foreground_estimation} we are left with an estimate of the residual foreground signal.
 Since in~\cref{sec:Properties_impact} of this work we are not interested in assessing the precision at which we will be able to estimate the parameters of each individual source, but rather in the impact of the galaxy's foreground signal to the underlying population model, we proceed without considering the instrument noise component.
 Noise will only be added at face value for plotting reasons (for example in the left panel of~\cref{sec:Mass_impact}), in order to place our analysis in context.